Megillat Antiochus: Use in ritual

-During the Middle Ages, Megillat Antiochus was read in the Italian-rite synagogues on Shabbat Hanukkah.
-A machzor of the Kaffa rite from the year 1735 instructs to read Megillat Antiochus during Mincha of Shabbat Hanukkah.
-Baladi-rite Temani Jews had it as a custom to read the scroll after the haftarah reading on Shabbat Hanukkah.
+During the Middle Ages Megillat Antiochus was read in Italian-rite synagogues on Shabbat Hanukkah.
+A machzor of the Kaffa rite from the year 1735 said to read Megillat Antiochus during Mincha of Shabbat Hanukkah.
+Baladi-rite Yemeni Jews had a custom of reading the scroll after the haftarah reading on Shabbat Hanukkah.

-The Hebrew text with an English translation can be found in the Ha-Siddur Ha-Shalem of Philip Birnbaum, published in 1949 and still in widespread use in English-speaking Orthodox and Conservative synagogues.
+The Hebrew text with an English translation is in the 1949 Ha-Siddur Ha-Shalem by Philip Birnbaum, which is used in many English-speaking Orthodox and Conservative synagogues.

-In 2013, sofer Marc Michaels published a modern Hebrew tikkun suitable for public reading on Chanukah, with cantillation, English translation and critical commentary.